Jeroen-Matthijssens/cmdargs/src/documentation/main.md

 short option is used, you can not group a short option with a value together with other short options.

-The first example is correct, the second and third example should give an error.
+The first example is correct, the third example gives an error.
+The second example is interpreted as having the options that correspond to `s`, `t`, and `v` and `value` as a trailing argument or a subcommand.

 ```bash
 $ command -st -v value -w other